sohrabtaee/react-crud/README.md

 # My Notes

 This is a simple note-taking app implemented using React Hooks and Context API.
-The app is hosted on Netlify https://react-hooks-crud.netlify.app
+The app is hosted on https://my-notes.now.sh/

 ## Features